TomboFry/tombo-everything/API.md

 * `url`: The YouTube URL, can be in the format `youtube.com/watch?v=...` or `youtu.be/...`
-* `title`: Optional, if you wish to override the actual title of the video
+* `title`: Optional, to override the real title of the video
+* `created_at`: Optional, to override the liked date, in ISO8601 format
 * `apiKey`: Value of `<API-KEY>`

 #### Payload Example